ANRChoucas/QualityMetadataSpatialLandmarkDataset/README.md

 # Procedure n°2 to reproduce table 3 (row Uncertainty) and table 4

 All the steps described below concern the camptocamp.org data source.
-To get the results of the other data sources (OpenStreeetMap, Refuges.info, rando.ecrins-parcnational.fr and rando.parc-du-vercors.fr), it will be necessary to adapt the link of dataset downloaded and the table names in the SQL scripts.
+To get the results of the other data sources (OpenStreeetMap.org, Refuges.info, rando.ecrins-parcnational.fr and rando.parc-du-vercors.fr), it will be necessary to adapt the link of dataset to download and the table names in the SQL scripts.

 ## Loading data